Saints Spotlight: Women in Engineering

 Who influenced you the most during your time at Saint Martin’s?

-What was the proudest moment in your engineering career thus far?
+What was your proudest moment in your engineering career thus far?

 Tell us more about the life of a student-athlete.
 What was that experience like for you?